 If you are eligible you will receive a payment of £500.
-This will be paid directly to your bank account and we aim to make payments within three days.
-You will receive an email from us to let you know your application has been successful.
+This will be paid directly to your bank account and we aim to make payments within 5 to 7 days.
 Any payment made will be subject to Income Tax.

 First right of appropriation of funds